 For more than a week, the dog keeps us company, until some villagers persuade us to let them have it.

 From Hellok, a steep trail leads up the mountain slope towards a ridge, Deorali Daara.
-When we finally reach this ridge, we are quite exhausted, but are rewarded with a wonderful view down the Tamur Valley.
+When we finally reach the ridge, we are quite exhausted, but are rewarded with a wonderful view down the Tamur Valley.
 Atop the ridge, we encounter a beautiful herdswoman, who is guarding a flock of sheep.
 Her nose is adorned by a large golden trinket.

 Following the ridge eastwards, we pass through a magnificent virgin forest – a tangle of old and young trees, whose trunks are covered in mosses, lichens and other epiphytes, and entwined by lianas.
 The forest floor is a dense jumble of dwarf bamboo, ferns, and various other plants.
 As bird life in this forest is very rich indeed, we decide to camp here a few days.

 Finally, the rain subsides, but the heavy downpours have caused the trail, which leads down into the Kabeli Valley, to become muddy and extremely slippery.
-We slide along, falling numerous times, but eventually we reach a more pleasant trail, which follows a ridge.
+We slide along, falling numerous times, but eventually reach a more pleasant trail, which follows a ridge.

 The view across the valley is gorgeous, with small patches of sunshine moving across the valley floor.